winiciuscota/OG-Bot/README.md

 #Features:

 - Spend Resources on defenses<br />
-- transport resources from all of your planets into one of your planets<br />
+- Transport resources from all of your planets into one of your planets<br />
 - Auto spy inactive players nearby<br />
 - Auto attack inactive players nearby<br />
 - Send Expeditons<br />
-- overview player info<br />
+- Overview player info<br />

 #Credits: